StPaulStylee/unreal/README.md

 ### Day 9
 Tonight I finished implementing the code that allows the player to shoot their weapon.
 Along with that, I implemented an animation for when the weapon is fired.

+### Day 11
+Over the last few days I created classes for the Generic HUD and gameplay HUD - Pause menu, death menu cross hairs and status bar.
+My understanding of C++ is improving s well.
+I still have  a long way to go on that regard but my ability obtread the code and understand t hais vastoy improved.